corebiz-global/digital-river/docs/README.md

 ## Configuration

-1. Install this app in the desired account using the CLI command `vtex install vtexus.connector-digital-river`.
+1. Install this app in the desired account using the CLI command `vtex install motorolaeudevelopment2.connector-digital-river`.
 If you have multiple accounts configured in a marketplace-seller relationship, install the app and repeat the following steps in each of the related accounts.
 2. In your admin sidebar, access the **Other** section and click on `Digital River` and then on `Configuration`.
 3. In the settings fields, enter your `Digital River public key`, `Digital River token`, `VTEX App Key` and `VTEX App Token`.
 For initial testing, use a test `Digital River token` and leave the `Enable production mode` toggle turned off.
 Turn on the `Enable automatic catalog sync` toggle to enable syncing of SKUs from VTEX to Digital River each time a SKU is added or updated in your VTEX catalog.
 Turn on the `Enable tax inclusive prices` toggle if your catalog uses tax-inclusive product prices.